Best daily deals

 Samsung’s Galaxy Wearable app differs from other companies’ headphone applications.

-Angie McMahon’s song Slow Mover begins with a C-F chord riff on electric guitar, and then on the upstroke of the strumming pattern, string-muting is audible, but just barely.
+Angie McMahon’s song Slow Mover begins with an electric guitar C-F chord riff.
+On the upstroke of the strumming pattern, string-muting is audible but just barely.
 This sound is relayed very clearly through the AKG K371 headphones.
 What’s more, the reverb effect from the guitar amp is also tough to hear when listening to Slow Mover.

 How good is the microphone on the Galaxy Buds Live?